 An opportunity for growth

 No matter how anemic your social media presence might be, it’s a nice exercise to think about it like this: you have an enormous opportunity for growth.
 First, you have a direct line to any followers you’ve already gained.
 Think of them like a list of leads—and you would probably never throw out a list of leads.

 It’s worth keeping in mind that social media and email newsletters aren’t mutually exclusive; rather, they can complement each other as part of a well-rounded marketing strategy.
 While one attracts news visitors (social media), the other hooks them in and turns them into loyal followers (email newsletters).

 Social media is a primary means of lead generation for many businesses.
 And one thing’s for sure: you can’t run a business these days without at least thinking about social media.
-At MailPoet, for example, the team uses Twitter as a support tool and keeps a minimal Facebook presence.
+At MailPoet, for example, the team uses Twitter and keeps a minimal Facebook presence.
 It’s all about finding a balance that works for me.

 Given the success that some of the top influencers have had, it’s easy to see why everyone else wants to give it a shot.
 Unfortunately, you may not necessarily get the results that you initially anticipated.

 So you’re faced with a tough decision to either delete your social media pages or try to revive them.
 The choice you make will ultimately depend on the way you want to run your business.
 Your job now is to take all of the advice you’ve heard and wrap it into your business plan in a way that makes sense for you.